 As the great William Osler, one of the founding fathers of modern medicine, said, “It is much more important to know what sort of a patient has a disease than to know what kind of a disease a patient has.”
-[For related perspectives on medicine and health, see “A New View of Health” in our April 2007 archives.]
+[For related perspectives on medicine and health, see “A New View of Health”.]

 DNA Isn’t Destiny